-C4.1 About the ETM
+20.1 About the ETM

-The ETM trace unit is a module that performs real-time instruction flow tracing based on the ETMv4 architecture.
+The ETM trace unit is a module that performs real-time instruction flow tracing that is based on the ETMv4 architecture.
 The ETM is a CoreSight component, and is an integral part of the Arm Real-time Debug solution, DS-5 Development Studio.